CFBCWorks/Independence40SKN/_items/SKN_IN9.md

 title: God's Signet:Standing in Authority

-shortdesc: “God’s Signet: Standing in Authority, is a book about self-discovery that serves as a means for the current generation to encounter and embrace their full potential.”
+shortdesc: “ God’s Signet: Standing in Authority, is a book about self-discovery that serves as a means for the current generation to encounter and embrace their full potential.”

 categories: [ Inspirational ]